divyaverma4/EnglishSpeechUpsampler/README.md

 # EnglishSpeechUpsampler

-This repository contains the nessecary Python scripts to train and run a deep neural network to perform upsampling on an audio waveform.
+This repository contains the necessary Python scripts to train and run a deep neural network to perform upsampling on an audio waveform.
 This upsampling (also known as super-resolution) learns to infer missing high frequencies in a downsampled audio waveform and is based on the work presented